vMarkusK/azure-spoke-vending-machine/README.md

 - The default Route of the Spoke Subnets is set to Azure Firewall
 - VNet Peering Route of the Spokes is set to Azure Firewall
 - Single Subscription use (it is an Example)
+- No High Availability (Storage, Compute, and Firewall in a single AZ)
-  Boot Diagnostic to VMs is enabled
+- Boot Diagnostic to VMs is enabled

 ## How to add Spokes